How to enable passwordless SSH login on Ubuntu inside Multipass

 ssh-rsa AAAAB3NzaC1yc2EXAMPLEQABAAABAQDBAeUncZx5zWVI2Yry+pYCZSIRR88Cvt3gq5fbzerFvMcOKEXAMPLEXAMPLRLEV8L1ovH+gjO+5Ma4DNuhAKh5f21YFV7j6EXAMPLEIfmZt1l6u4BcUTEXAMPLEdvl8U8oswZ/ivVxyWhSnHMqp3FiXpCPuN9bqnTuEXAMPLEf/Fo2EXAMPLEp/wMljTn5WQBKJ8uM7tP+aEXAMPLEryDtgWe65EXAMPLENFjdAEXAMPLEP+0h/jDeh25jr1KU9yVwVEXAMPLEeNqgrLwGt/m1A8ueuaMZobyxRRDt5rNACx3BZoJEXAMPLEOUj6JHuApZqLu8IDc5t3hMhYazcmUx EXAMPLE@EXAMPLE

 This is not a real SSH key, but a modified one.
-But once you have this block of text, you log in to the remote computer.
+Once you have this block of text, you use it to enable passwordless access to the remote computer.
 In this case:

 $ ls .ssh